 THE TREE OF LIFE (2011)–Directed by Terrence Malick, and starring Brad Pitt, Jessica Chastain and Sean Penn.
 THE TREE OF LIFE won the Palme d’Or at the 2011 Cannes Film Festival and was nominated for Best Picture, 2012 Academy Awards.

 THE DYING OF THE LIGHT (2015)–Written and directed by Paul Schrader, and starring Nicolas Cage and Anton Yelchin.

-Steve’s projects in development include: THE TRUTH AND OTHER LIES, based on the novel by Sascha Arango; THE KIND WORTH KILLING, based on the novel by Peter Swanson, to be directed by Agnieszka Holland; ALL THE OLD KNIVES, based on the spy thriller by Olen Steinhauer, to be directed by James Marsh, starring Chris Pine and Michelle Williams; MARRIED SEX, based on the novel by Jesse Kornbluth, to be directed by Griffin Dunne; and WRONG MOVE, based on the Jonathan Stone novel–these to be produced alongside Nick Wechsler and Paula Mae Schwartz.
+Steve’s projects in development include: THE TRUTH AND OTHER LIES, based on the novel by Sascha Arango; THE KIND WORTH KILLING, based on the novel by Peter Swanson; ALL THE OLD KNIVES, based on the spy thriller by Olen Steinhauer, to be directed by James Marsh, starring Chris Pine and Michelle Williams; MARRIED SEX, based on the novel by Jesse Kornbluth, to be directed by Griffin Dunne; and WRONG MOVE, based on the Jonathan Stone novel–these to be produced alongside Nick Wechsler and Paula Mae Schwartz.